dave2walsh/weather_forecasts/README.md

 * Allows searches by addresses

-* Retrieves forecast data for a given address, which includes the current temperature,
+* Retrieves forecast data for a given address, which includes the current temperature

 # Things that need improvement